Before we issue your invitation to renew membership for 2022/2023, now is a good time to review your membership classification

-Your membership classification determines the extent your practice is covered and should be reviewed regularly to ensure it accurately reflects the practice you are undertaking.
-For example, notifying MIPS as soon as you obtain specialist registration or you become aware your estimated gross private billings exceed your current level of cover.
+Your membership classification determines the extent your healthcare practice is covered and should be reviewed regularly to ensure it covers the healthcare services you provide.
+If you have obtained specialist registration, undertaken practice such as minor cosmetic services that require an endorsement, commenced non-employer indemnified (private) practice or your estimated gross private billings exceed your current level of cover, contact MIPS.

 Retiring or no longer practising in Australia?